yan-soon/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case : UC07 Search for module details**
+**Use case : UC07 - Search for module details**

 **MSS**

-1. User requests to search a module in the required module list.
+1. User requests to search for a module in the CS curriculum.
 2. GradPad displays the module details in the `Command Line Display`

     Use case ends.